Last Updated on January 23, 2023 by DMEditor

 - Shopper intelligence: Similarweb’s shopper intelligence tools help you understand the online behavior of your target consumers.
 The platform provides insights into what shoppers search for, their devices, and their location.

 - Sales intelligence: The platform’s sales intelligence features provide insights on e-commerce, advertiser, and publisher prospects.
-It uses website traffic, engagement, and conversion rate to score prospects.
+It uses website traffic analytics, engagement, and conversion rate to score prospects.

 - Advisory services: Similarweb’s team of experts can guide how to use the platform’s data to achieve your business goals.
 The company offers various services, including comprehensive analysis, data-driven insights, and consulting.